renuo/i18n-docs/README.md

   locales_dir: 'i18n'             # Final locales directory, default './_i18n' or './locales'
   single_locale_file: true        # Deal only with one file per locale (no locale subdirectories)
   include_locale_key: true        # Include the locale as a key at the root of the locale file
+  force_fallback: true            # Force all translations to have a value, default: false

   # Future work
   logger_level: 0                 # Verbose?